availproject/avail/avail-rust/docs/extrinsics/README.md

 | waitFor    | WaitFor     | false    | wait for block inclusion or finalization              |
 | account    | KeyringPair | false    | account that will send and sign the transaction       |
 | options    | Params      | true     | transaction params                                    |

-#### Return value

-On failure, a reason of failure is returned.
-On Success, ValidatorPrefsSet event, transaction hash and block hash is returned.

 ### Minimal Example